loomis/connected-edge/docs/README.md

 served locally and also on GitHub pages without build errors in either place.

-In principle, the `--watch` option could be replaced with `--livereload`, which would then automatically reload the browser.
-Unfortunately, this fails with a link error on Mac OS.
-If you find a solution to this issue, update the instructions here.
+## Live Reload Troubles

+If you run into problems with live reload on macOS, there are two solutions.

+The first is to replace the `--livereload` option with `--watch`.
+This will recompile the jekyll web site on changes, but not reload your browser.

+Presuming that the live reload is failing with a link error on macOS, you need to fix your ruby configuration.
+Be sure that you're using the `ruby` and `gem` executables from Homebrew and not the macOS default ones.
+Then with the correct `gem` executable, install the bundler gem with `gem install bundler`.
+This should resolve any issues you're having.